ShuolBDe/simpleScroll/README.md

 	A show area which u want to show a set of <img> (whatever,<div>/<table> also be fine),

-	A the set of <node> , even no need to set css,
+	A set of <node> , even no need to set css, but need a same classname

 Go with,